pedro-leitao/ner-econ-research/README.md

 For this example, we took a small set of [European Central Bank](https://www.ecb.europa.eu) publications, extracted the text, ran NER for outcomes, impacts, coreferences and populations using a fine-tuned EconBERTa model, and constructed a knowledge graph using the provided tooling.
 The resulting knowledge graph was imported into a Neo4j database for exploration.

-With the resulting knowledge graph, we can quickly explore the knowledge graph to find all interventions, linked outcomes, excerpts and documents affecting a given population (e.g., "lenders"):
+With the resulting knowledge graph, we can quickly explore interventions, linked outcomes, excerpts and documents affecting a given population (e.g., "lenders"):

 !["lenders" population](samples/ecb-results-1.jpg)

 Or, we can explore interventions and outcomes related to the same population, to find relevant excerpt and documents which form the network of interrelated concepts:

 !["lenders" interventions and outcomes](samples/ecb-results-2.jpg)

+This type of traversal would be directly translatable into Cypher and can oiwer both KG-QA and retrieval-augmented workflows.

+## Possible Impact on Economic Research and Policy Making

+For research teams, the graph accelerates evidence mapping and hypothesis generation.
+Graph analytics (e.g., centrality, community detection) reveal clusters and causal pathways worth testing, while explicit paths and excerpts strengthen systematic reviews and meta-analyses.
+The same structures can ground LLM drafting—retrieval pulls only sourced passages—so narrative synthesis remains faithful to the literature.

+For policy makers, the system yields executive-ready briefings that rank interventions by strength and direction of effect for specific populations, with transparent sources.
+It supports option appraisal and monitoring and evaluation by exposing first and second-order effects and highlighting contradictions or context dependencies.
+Because nodes are typed by population, distributional questions—who benefits or bears costs—can be answered quickly and defensibly.